The Werewolf Caper:

 And Albus just plain couldn’t afford to expel Black.

 He’d have had to give people a reason.

 Between them, the Marauders, and Snape, had him over a barrel.
 This was the point that Albus nearly lost his job and almost brought his whole “government” tumbling down.

 Right when Riddle was on the rise, too.

-And he was very much obliged to James Potter for pulling those particular chestnuts out of the fire for him.
+And he was pushed into a position where he had to be very much obliged to James Potter for pulling those particular chestnuts out of the fire for him.
 (Very much as Voldemort was later very much obliged to someone for neutralizing Barty Crouch Jr before his testimony could be made official.
 In fact, the two incidents are almost a direct parallel.)
 And I don’t really think Albus is a person who likes being under obligation to others.

 We were told all the way back in Book 3 that Remus Lupin is the only juvenile lycanthrope to have ever been educated as a wizard.

 Now that we know about Fenrir Greyback and his views regarding children can you really suppose that Lupin was the only one who was ever out there?